topherCantrell/ChroniclesOfPiggie/blog/09-UFO.md

 To probe your [rump] or read your mind.
 ```

-Piggies have "rumps", so I sing it a little differently than you do.
-But just who are these Aliens and what do they want?
+Piggies have "rumps," so I sing it differently than you do.
+But just who are these Aliens, and what do they want?
 Why the heck are they running around probing our rumps?
-If they really can read our minds, they would know we really don't like that!
+If they really can read our minds, they know we really don't like that!

 Well, I decided to get to the bottom of all this (pardon the pun).
 Dad and I spent the day at the bookstore doing some heavy research.